sirish-shrestha/payment-proceessor/README.md

 127.0.0.1   payment-processor.demo

 4. COPY ".env.example" file to ".env" in root folder of the laravel project.
-Configure database settings as per your local settings.
+Create an empty database named "payment-processor" Configure database settings as per your local settings.

 5. Run command in the root project folder: composer install